maladroitthief/knowledge-base/computer-engineering/Data-oriented-design/Component-Based-Objects.md

 # Component Based Objects

 Thinking using components instead of inheritance can prevent needlessly linking ideas that are unrelated to one another.
-Objects built this was can be then processed by component type, rather than object instance, making it easier to profile.
-Using components typically can make extending functionality easier since they often don't need to modify existing components, they either extend it or provide alternatives.
+Objects built this way can be processed by component type, rather than object instance making it easier to profile the application.
+Using components typically can make extending functionality easier too since they often don't need to modify other existing components.
+They either extend it or provide alternatives.

 ## Compound Objects

-A compound object is base entity instance that has a list of components.
+A compound object is a base entity instance that has a list of components.
 The core object merely holds the components and they communicate to each other through it.
 The entity usually will update by iterating over root instances rather than systems.
 This is a great start, but is not a fully component based approach.
-The entity is more readable, reusable, and robust allowing it to support a larger system and be reusable between projects.
+This way the entity is more readable, reusable, and robust allowing it to support a larger system and be reusable between projects.

 ### Original Implementation